-At a recent meeting, a president of a small firm wondered aloud, “Should we make a company video?”
-She shifted in her seat as the the statement lingered in the air with trepidation and uncertainty from others around the table.
+At a recent meeting, the president of a small firm wondered aloud, “Should we make a company video?”
+She shifted in her seat as the statement lingered in the air with trepidation and uncertainty from others around the table.

 As the meeting unfolded, it was clear that everyone was well aware of the excitement and popularity of original video content, but felt like it was unattainable due to the lack of knowledge of the production process and its marketing value.

-It’s a common conversation that has arisen across varying business of all sizes and is a very important one to have with social video platforms on the rise such as YouTube reporting almost 5 billion daily views and Facebook reporting 8 billion daily views of video on their newsfeed.
+It’s a common conversation that has arisen across the varying businesses of all sizes and is a very important one to have with social video platforms on the rise such as YouTube reporting almost 1 billion daily views and Facebook reporting over 4 billion daily views of a video on their newsfeed.

 Here’s that first ad :

 It has been a long time understanding that consumers can be reached through video content, but up until the last decade or so smaller companies with lower budgets weren’t able to produce or afford the advertising budget for television.

 As video production and distribution channels become more accessible, the viewership of video content has dramatically increased, encouraging many companies to adjust their advertising spend to increase video.
 According to eMarketer, 65% of U.S. marketers plan to increase their mobile ad budgets just to account for video marketing.